Romanian Space Agency: Romanian experiment on STS-133

 The final flight of NASA's space shuttle Discovery — NASA mission STS-133 — transported a Romanian experiment created by the Romanian Institute for Space Science to the International Space Station.

 Growth and Survival of Colored Fungi in Space (CFS-A) was an experiment designed to determine the effect of microgravity and cosmic radiation on the growth and survival of colored fungi species.

 Principal investigators: Dumitru Hasegan, Romanian Institute for Space Science, Bucharest.
 (ESA).
 The launch of STS-133 took place on February 24, 2011.

 GOLIAT

 Goliat is the first Romanian artificial microsatellite, launched on February 13, 2012.
 It was selected to be launched into orbit by the European Vega rocket, on its first operational flight.

 The system was developed and designed by ROSA in collaboration with the Institute of Space Sciences, BITNET and ELPROF companies between 2005 and 2007.
-The microsatellite is a cube with sides of 10 inches and a weight of one kilogram.
+The microsatellite is a cube with sides of 10 centimetres and a weight of one kilogram.

 The Goliat mission was funded by the National Authority for Scientific Exploration within the National Excellence Research program and it has an educational character, being the first microsatellite launched in a ROSA space program.